huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_mysql_instance.html.markdown

   only letters, digits, hyphens (-), and underscores (_).
   Changing this parameter will create a new resource.

 * `flavor` - (Required) Specifies the instance specifications.
-Currently, “gaussdb.mysql.4xlarge.x86.4”, "gaussdb.mysql.8xlarge.x86.4" and "gaussdb.mysql.16xlarge.x86.4"
+Please use `gaussdb_mysql_flavors` data source to fetch the available flavors.
-  are available.
   Changing this parameter will create a new resource.

 * `password` - (Required) Specifies the database password.
 The value must be 8 to 32 characters in length, including uppercase and lowercase letters, digits, and special characters,